Code-Institute-Submissions/away-day/TESTING.md

 ### Issues Raised

-The only issues that arose in the HTML validation were that I had given all of the club <li> tags a button role, and that I had unnecessarily specified my script types as javascript.
-The CSS script passed at the first attempt.
+- The only issues that arose in the HTML validation were that I had given all of the club <li> tags a button role, and that I had unnecessarily specified my script types as javascript.
+- The CSS script passed at the first attempt.
+- For the JSHint validations, the [contact](assets/scripts/contact.js), [instructions](assets/scripts/instructions.js) and
+[main](assets/scripts/main.js) files all passed validation once I added comments specifying that I was using [ES6 conventions](https://www.w3schools.com/Js/js_es6.asp), and specified that the dollar symbol in jQuery syntax was not an [undefined variable](https://stackoverflow.com/questions/8852765/jshint-and-jquery-is-not-defined#8854093).
+The contact file flagged up errors in undefined variables that were actually called within the [index page](index.html).

 ### Certificates